tfjmp/website/content/home/phd.md

 * Which paper(s) did you read and why did you find it interesting? (one paragraph)
 * Previous research experience (if any)
 * What research would you like to pursue during your degree?
-* Summary of your undergraduate/master thesis (if any)
+* Summary of research work you have conducted.

 ## What to address in your statement of intent?